WRPX-TV: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WRPX-TV discontinued regular programming on its analog signal, over UHF channel 47, at noon on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal continued to broadcasts on its pre-transition UHF channel 15.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 47.
+WRPX-TV ended regular programming on its analog signal, over UHF channel 47, at noon on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal continued to broadcasts on its pre-transition UHF channel 15, using virtual channel 47.

 Spectrum repack

 WRPX-TV moved from channel 15 to channel 32 on September 11, 2019.

 Out-of-market coverage

 In recent years, WRPX-TV has been carried on cable in multiple areas within the Greenville and Wilmington media markets.